A glimpse of our grads

 “I like where biology and psychology intersect and how that can be used in healthcare,” said the double-major.

 Intersectionality is also important in other aspects of Dylan’s ideal career.
 Although he loves the idea of research, it’s the combination of practical one-on-one contact with new people every day while also being aware of and up-to-date on current studies in the healthcare field that attracts him to the position.

 “Medicine is the best of both worlds in a way because you can tailor your experience.
-You can have a certain amount of individual patient contact, or focus more on the behind the scenes stuff, like a lab speciality.
-I like that there’s a combination and variety.”
+You can have a certain amount of individual patient contact, or focus more on behind the scenes stuff, like a lab specialty.
+I like that there are is opportunity for combination and variety.”

 Randi Martin, a double major in visual art and psychology, will be heading out to Nelson, British Columbia this fall to pursue her passion for both areas in an art therapy program, one of only a handful of which exist in Canada.
 Armed with a bubbly personality, a vivacious thirst to understand people, and soon, a bachelor of arts degree, Randi couldn’t be happier with the path that has brought her to where she has always wanted to go.

 Randi first discovered the Kutenai Art Therapy Institute when she was fourteen, and visited the campus last summer where her aspirations were confirmed.
 At the end of her interview in May, Randi was accepted to the Post-baccalaureate Art Therapy Diploma Program.